johnconleth/DBSM/README.md

 Run dbsm-setup.php to create a database and other things that are needed.
 If you don't get any error messages when you run dbsm-setup.php you can delete the file.
 Using the example above you would run the file via: http://YourWebsite.com/dbsm/dbsm-setup.php

 **dbsm.php**
-Edit dbsm.php and add the names of the Remote Desktops you want to monitor.
+Edit dbsm.php and add the names of the Remote Desktops you want to monitor, along with an email address that you want notifications to go to.
 ```php
 $notifyEmail = 'youremail@address.com'; // << enter the email address you want to receive notifications to
 $serverNames = ['servername',]; // << List all servers - example: ['server1','vps2','myvps',];